wtgsoysa/QA-Testing-ABC-Cinema/TestCases.md

 ### Test Case 009
 - **Test Case ID:** TC_Main_009
-- **Test Scenario:** Search for a movie by title.
+- **Test Scenario:** Click a Movie Card.
-- **Precondition:** Movies are available in the database.
+- **Precondition:** Movies are available in the 'Movies in Theater' Category.
 - **Test Steps:**
     1. Open the homepage.
-    2. Enter the movie title in the search bar.
+    2. Click the Movie Card in 'Movies in Theater'.
-    3. Click the "Search" button.
+    3. Navigate to the 'Movie Preview' page
-- **Expected Results:** The movie is displayed if it exists; otherwise, a "No Results Found" message appears.
+- **Expected Results:** Movie Preview Display in the 'Movie Booking' section.
 - **Actual Result:** [After Execution]
 - **Status:** [Pass / Fail]
 - **Remarks:** [Any Observation]

 ### Test Case 010
 - **Test Case ID:** TC_Main_010
-- **Test Scenario:** Filter movies by genre.
+- **Test Scenario:** Click the 'Book Now' Button.
-- **Precondition:** Movies are categorized by genre in the database.
+- **Precondition:** Selected movie preview display the page.
 - **Test Steps:**
-    1. Open the "Movies" page.
+    1. Navigate to the 'Movie Preview Page'
-    2. Select a genre from the filter options.
-    3. Verify the displayed movies match the selected genre.
+    2. Click the 'Book Now' Button
+    3. Navigate to the 'Booking' section

-- **Expected Results:** Movies are filtered and displayed according to the selected genre.
+- **Expected Results:** Navigate to th 'Booking' section.
 - **Actual Result:** [After Execution]
 - **Status:** [Pass / Fail]
 - **Remarks:** [Any Observation]

 ### Test Case 011
 - **Test Case ID:** TC_Main_011
-- **Test Scenario:** Add a movie to the watchlist.
+- **Test Scenario:** Movie Booking without select the date.
-- **Precondition:** User is logged in.
+- **Precondition:** User is book the ticket
 - **Test Steps:**
-    1. Navigate to a movie details page.
+    1. Navigate to a booking section.
+    2. Select the location , Time
+    3. Select the seat
-    2. Click the "Add to Watchlist" button.
+    4. Click the 'Continue to Payment' Button
-- **Expected Results:** Movie is added to the user's watchlist.
+- **Expected Results:** Display error message "Please select a date to watch the movie"
 - **Actual Result:** [After Execution]
 - **Status:** [Pass / Fail]
 - **Remarks:** [Any Observation]

 ### Test Case 012
 - **Test Case ID:** TC_Main_012
-- **Test Scenario:** Remove a movie from the watchlist.
+- **Test Scenario:** Click the 'Continue to Payment' button without select the seat
-- **Precondition:** User is logged in and has movies in their watchlist.
+- **Precondition:** User in the booking section
 - **Test Steps:**
-    1. Open the "Watchlist" page.
+    1. Navigate to a booking section.
+    2. Select the location , Time , Date
-    2. Click the "Remove" button next to a movie.
+    3. Click the 'Continue to Payment' Button
-- **Expected Results:** Movie is removed from the user's watchlist.
+- **Expected Results:** Display error message "Please select a seat to watch the movie"
 - **Actual Result:** [After Execution]
 - **Status:** [Pass / Fail]
 - **Remarks:** [Any Observation]